cristicmf/dao/README.md

 http://solidity.readthedocs.org/en/latest/index.html

+**I understand Solidity syntax, but not the purpose of the contracts**

+This is probably because this is a framework, and much of the code are architectural elements.
+Also there is lots of imports and such.
+To understand it, you might want to read the overview section of the [User Manual](./docs/Manual.md#overview), and the README for each component.
+There are explanations and diagrams that shows how it works.
+The [Permission Analysis](./docs/Permission_Analysis.md) is a good read as well.

+If you have checked it out and still don't get it, then it's probably because the documentation is not clear.
+It will improve over time.

-**I don't understand why I should use this code**
+**I understand what the code does, but I don't understand why I should use it**

-It's useful because it is fairly simple, but has most of the fundamentals like permissions structures, registries, users, currencies, etc. It also pushes the limits on what you can do with Solidity, unit testing, documentation, building, etc. Finally, it is essentially a more well-engineered version of a framework that has been worked on since before Solidity existed, so there's been time to find mistakes and to correct them.
+The framework is useful because it is fairly simple, but has most of the fundamentals like permissions structures, registries, tests, docs, etc. The quality requirements both in terms of code and design are very high.
+It pushes the limits on what you can do with Ethereum contracts and Solidity.
+Finally, it is essentially a more well-engineered version of a framework that has been worked on since before Solidity existed, so there's been time to find mistakes, and to correct them.

-That being said, I would not recommend to start copy-pasting it and include in a project, but would strongly recommend learning the ideas behind it, play around, re-invent and re-implement things etc. I will try and make tutorials and things that makes this a good resource for those who wants to learn how to create non-trivial production ready contract systems.
+The bad thing is it's a framework that I (the author) made to use in my own projects, which have higher priority then the framework itself.
+This means that development can be slow at times, and support might not be good.

 Maybe it's good for someone, maybe not.